neuecc/UniRx/README.md

 ![](StoreDocument/MVP_Pattern.png)

 Why MVP? not MVVM?
-Unity doesn't have binding mechanism.
+Unity doesn't have binding mechanism and create a binding layer is too complex and loss the performance.
 But you need someone to update the View.
 Thus presenter know view component and updates view.
 Although there is no binding, Observable enables the notification subscription like binding.
 It calls reactive presenter.

 ```csharp
 // Presenter for scene(canvas) root.